By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 Growing controversy surrounds omega-3 supplements and their oxidation levels, with researchers questioning whether laboratory measurements of lipid peroxidation translate to actual health risks.
-New analysis reveals a significant gap between theoretical concerns about oxidized omega-3 products and demonstrated harm in human studies.
+Analysis reveals a gap between theoretical concerns about oxidized omega-3 products and demonstrated harm in human studies.

 Contents